 The Urbella was supposed to be a combination of the protective shape of a turtle shell and the aesthetic style of a camping tent.
 The back closed by it collapsing like a Russian nesting doll then it tied up at the back.

-If I was to market the Urbella, I would need to change one fundamental part of the whole attire – the wrapping back to be more efficient in material.
-I would change the clear plastic material to be more fixable and a more efficient belt clasp for adjustments.
+If I was to market the Urbella, I would need to change one fundamental part of the whole attire – the wrapping back to be more efficient with the material.
+I would change the clear plastic material to be more flexible and a more efficient belt clasp for adjustments.
 This would be ready for market only if I explore different options for protective covering to make it full body.